zenomt/rtmfp-cpp/test/tcserver.md

     5.0

-The target client, if it is connected, would receive the following AMF0 Command Message on stream ID 0 (assuming the sender's connection ID is `6965c14b8964ee016451bc44140504f1a67178cfca3a64b2df16683dd263c176`):
+The target client, if it is connected, would receive the following AMF0 Command Message on stream ID 0 (assuming the sender’s connection ID is `6965c14b8964ee016451bc44140504f1a67178cfca3a64b2df16683dd263c176`):

     "onRelay"